-The WARY Avi Vest Impact by Avi Vest is basically a fully featured small volume (20 liter, about 6 lbs total) backpack that’s designed to be worn more like a clothing vest than a backpack.
+The WARY Avi Vest Impact by (company out of business, links removed 2015) is basically a fully featured small volume (20 liter, about 6 lbs total) backpack that’s designed to be worn more like a clothing vest than a backpack.
 If you’re not carrying much and figure out a layering system that works, the Avi Vest is a good safety piece for nearly any activity in backcountry avalanche terrain.
 Though, it you need much weight or volume capacity, you’ll want to look at full backpacks (hint, Avi Vest may have one in the works).

 The Avi Vest “Impact” model I review here is designed snowmobile specific with a chest protector, but can easily suffice as a small daypack for human powered activities as well.
 If you’re a hybrid sledder skier, look no farther for a very nice solution to several personal protection issues.

 The big difference between the Impact model and regular Avi Vest is the designers replaced the center torso zipper with a vest you throw on over your head and fasten from the sides.
 That might sound odd, but it works, and perhaps even works better than the center zip style as the side straps on the Impact are easily adjusted for differences in clothing layers and to transfer the load to your torso.
 (In testing, we’ve found the regular model 2010/2011 Avi Vest to need more and easier adjustment options when used for backcountry skiing, due to the need to quickly adjust to changes in clothing layers.)